 This briefing sets out the Government response to the fire at Grenfell Tower which broke out on 14 June 2017, including details of the building safety programme, public inquiry and recovery taskforce.Jump to full report >>

 On 14 June 2017 a fire broke out at Grenfell Tower, a 24 storey residential housing block in North Kensington, London.
-The Metropolitan Police have stated that 71 people died in the fire.
+72 people died as a result of the fire.

 The tower, which provided social housing, contained 129 flats.
-The block is owned by the Royal Borough of Kensington and Chelsea but management of the block was the responsibility of the Kensington and Chelsea Tenant Management Organisation.
+The block was owned by the Royal Borough of Kensington and Chelsea but management of the block was the responsibility of the Kensington and Chelsea Tenant Management Organisation.

-This briefing sets out the Government response to the fire, including details of the building safety programme, public inquiry and recovery taskforce.
-It includes relevant press articles from immediately after the fire and from recent months but does not aim to provide comprehensive coverage from the last year.
+This briefing sets out the Government response to the fire, including details of the building safety programme, the ongoing public inquiry and recovery taskforce.
+It includes relevant press articles from immediately after the fire and from recent months but does not aim to provide comprehensive coverage from the last two years.
 Parliamentary statements and debates on the issue are also included.

 Government information on the fire is available online.